Trans-stenotic pressure drop estimation from PC-MRI and ultrasound imaging velocimetry using a modified Bernoulli equation: Introduction

+The need to represent pressure-loss mechanisms more explicitly is also supported by studies that quantify turbulence-related energy losses.
 Turbulent losses and pressure recovery are not fully accounted for in the SB and EB models.
-Quantification of turbulence has emerged as a promising avenue to improve the estimation of trans-stenotic pressure gradient.
+Quantification of turbulence has emerged as a promising avenue to improve the estimation of trans-stenotic pressure drop.
 Ha et al. \cite{Ha:2017} demonstrated that turbulence production defined using 4D-flow MRI correlates strongly with irreversible pressure-losses across stenoses.
-Similarly, Casas et al. \cite{Casas:2016} showed that quantification of turbulent kinetic energy (TKE) can provide geometry-dependent estimates of net trans-stenotic pressure gradients, with more severe stenoses exhibiting higher turbulent energy dissipation.
+Similarly, Casas et al. \cite{Casas:2016} showed that quantification of turbulent kinetic energy (TKE) can provide geometry-dependent estimates of net trans-stenotic pressure drops, with more severe stenoses exhibiting higher turbulent energy dissipation.
 This finding further supports the necessity to account for turbulent energy dissipation for an accurate estimation of lesion severity \cite{Dyverfeldt:2013}, especially during exercise or pharmacologic stress.